"Donguri Korokoro" is about an acorn that rolls into a pond and is met by a type of fish called loaches.

 Many thanks to Ayako Egawa for contributing and translating "A Rolling Acorn", for providing the sheet music and the photo.

-I would also like to thank Masako for creating the Shodo characters at the top of this page.
+I would also like to thank Masako for creating the Shodo characters.
 Shodo is the art of brush calligraphy, which originated in China.

 Thanks also to Petter Mæhlum for the transliteration and to Monique Palomares for the midi tune of Donguri Korokoro.